Children's Vaccines - Answers To Your All Questions

 Q: Can vaccines cause autism?

-A: NO. This is the most harmful vaccine myth ever spread.
+A: No. This is one of the most harmful vaccine myths.

 The truth:

-• Multiple studies involving MILLIONS of children found NO link
+• Large studies involving millions of children have found no link between vaccines and autism

-• Autism signs appear around the same age as vaccines - coincidence, not causation
+• Early signs of autism often become noticeable around the same age as routine vaccines — this is coincidence in timing, not cause

 Q: Why does my healthy baby need vaccines?